-The Chairman of the Board of Directors shared with the members of the Remuneration, Nomination and Sustainability Committee the contents and recommendations of the Chairman of the Corporate Governance Committee letter of 19 December 2019.
+The Chairman of the Board of Directors shared with the members of the Remuneration and Nominations Committee the contents and recommendations of the Chairman of the Corporate Governance Committee letter of 22 December 2020.
 The Committee looked favourably on the proposal put forward by the Chairman of the Board of Directors to examine the Company's position in the areas subject to recommendation under the scope of self-assessment activities.
-Considering that the self-assessment activities in the current Financial Year will be carried out with the assistance of an advisor, the latter will be asked to provide an in-depth analysis of the areas subject to the recommendation.
-The outcome of this analysis may be subject to specific assessment by the Board of Directors.